-Paolo Ciccarese is Instructor at the Harvard Medical School and Assistant in Neurology at the Mass General Hospital.
+Paolo Ciccarese is Assistant Professor of Neurology at Harvard Medical School and Assistant in Neurology at the Mass General Hospital.
 He holds a M.S. in Computer Science and he started his career as freelance consultant in knowledge management software development.
-Soon after, Paolo received a PhD in Bioengineering and Bioinformatics from the University of Pavia, Italy, where he was also a teaching assistant for five years in courses on the subjects of artificial intelligence in medicine and object orientation programming.
+Soon after, Paolo received a PhD in Bioengineering and Bioinformatics from the University of Pavia, Italy, where he was also a teaching assistant for five years in courses on the subjects of artificial intelligence in medicine and object oriented programming.
 After completing his PhD, he became a research fellow in neurology at the Mass General Hospital/Harvard Medical School as well as a research fellow in medical informatics at the University of Pavia.
 He has been involved in the design and development of data/knowledge management systems for rare pathologies.
 Paolo co-developed the rdf visualizer Welkin for the SIMILE project and founded the JDPF (Java Data Processing Framework) project, a modular and extendable open source infrastructure for processing big quantities of heterogeneus data.
 Paolo currently works on the DOMEO and Open Annotation projects.

 Marco Ocana is a senior Java, AJAX and semantic web software architect for bioinformatics applications, with eleven years bioinformatics and cheminformatics experience and almost twenty years total in software engineering.
 In addition to leading SWAN architecture development he has led and participated in other significant projects at: Massachusetts General Hospital, Sention Pharmaceuticals, Biogen Idec Inc., and Millennium Pharmaceuticals.
 Marco holds an MS in Computer Science from Worcester Polytechnic Institute.

-Nicholas Maloney is a software developer at the MassGeneral Institute for Neurodegenerative Disease (MIND).
+Nick Maloney is a software developer at the MassGeneral Institute for Neurodegenerative Disease (MIND).
 Nick has over a decade of experience developing and managing software projects in finance, higher-ed and health care.
 His primary area of expertise is leveraging open source technologies such as Drupal to solve complex content management needs.
 Nick earned his BS in Computer Information Systems from Bentley University.